 PCSgrades.com is a review platform for military and veteran families.
 Leave a review of your prior duty station and read the reviews of where you are PCSing to.
 Home is where the military sends us and together we can make a difference!

 Author: John W Jackson Jr. retired from the Air Force in 1993.
-He’s been married to a Filipina for just over 37 years.
+He and his wife have been married for almost 40 years.
 They have a son and four grandsons.
 They’ve lived in the Philippines for the past seven years but frequently make visits back to Texas.
 John is an avid NFL fan and his favorite team is the Dallas Cowboys.
 He likes John Wayne, Hank Williams Jr, listening to older country music and a nice steak (medium well)!
 When he is not involved with the Empire Builder series games or playing dominoes, he offers sage advice on how to travel using Space-A.